 Quality of Trucks

 The trucks are a crucial part of a skateboard's anatomy, as they are what give the board stability and allow you to turn.
 Many skaters will keep the same set of trucks for years and hate to replace them, as nothing changes the feel of a board more than changing the trucks.
-During testing, we rated each pair of trucks on their stability and responsiveness while turning, as well as if and how smoothly they were able to grind.
+During testing, we rated each pair of trucks on their stability and responsiveness while turning, and if and how smoothly they were able to grind.
 While some cruisers aren't designed for doing tricks or grinds, their trucks had a better turning radius and a quicker response time.
 Overall, only a few boards with trucks covered all of the bases, which was quite surprising.

 Virtually all trucks take some breaking in and getting used to.
 The Z-Flex Shadow Lurker and the Element Section Complete had the highest-rated trucks due to their stability, response time, and grinding capabilities.
 The Magneto Mini Cruiser was another model with good trucks that performed well and had the best turning radius of all, but using them for grinds isn't very likely.
 Some of the trucks didn't turn very well at first but were easily fixable with minor adjustments, and others felt wobbly and unstable no matter how much you tighten them.
 Regardless of one's skill level or size, having good quality trucks makes a huge difference.